 Kelsey Hatzell, Assistant Professor of Mechanical and Aerospace Engineering, and the Andlinger Center for Energy and the Environment

 The Challenge: A limited-submission funding opportunity requiring a competitive internal review process, as well as proposal development support for a two-stage application process (pre- and full proposal).

-The Process: Mary Sym and Jennifer Speed provided the Dean for Research and interested PIs an analysis of the funding opportunity based on information provided in DOE-sponsored webinars and the detailed call for funding.
-Mary also assisted both PIs (White and Hatzell) on each of their applications, advising on specific proposal requirements and merit-review criteria provided by the agency.
-Mary also assisted with strategic editing of the proposals and helped develop graphical elements to produce responsive and compelling proposals.
+The Process: Our Research Development specialists provided the Dean for Research and interested PIs an analysis of the funding opportunity based on information provided in DOE-sponsored webinars and the detailed call for funding.
+They also assisted both PIs (White and Hatzell) on each of their applications, advising on specific proposal requirements and merit-review criteria provided by the agency.
+Our Research Development staff also provided strategic editing of the proposals and helped develop graphical elements to produce responsive and compelling proposals.